ajmcneil/vtarma/README.md

 ### Note

+Since publishing the paper I have been able to obtain even better fitting results for the VT-ARMA models by changing to a grid search for the fulcrum parameter.
+This is theoretically better supported because the profile likelihood can have local maxima.
+The scripts on this repository now give superior results to the ones published in the paper.
+The code to exactly reproduce the numbers in the paper is available on request.

-To reproduce the analyses in the paper exactly requires version 0.1.3 of the `tscopula` package; this can be obtained by writing to the author.
-More recent versions of the package give slightly improved results.
-The most recent version is available here: https://github.com/ajmcneil/tscopula.
+To run the code you need the `tscopula` package which is available here: https://github.com/ajmcneil/tscopula.